annadsinger0/cs124-lab2/design/design.md

 We didn't have many alternate design decisions.
 Some we talked about above (like using radio buttons for priority select).

+## Alternate Design Decisions Lab 5

+We didn't really have many alternate designs we considered.
+We did consider having the editors modal stuff on a separate page.
+However, we decided against this since it seemed unnecessary, and might be more confusing for the user.
+We also considered having a profile page to edit things like username, settings, and options to delete your account, but this seemed like too much of a stretch feature to be worth pursuing.

 ### User Testing for Lab 3

 We user tested on one person.
 She overall was able to use our todo list pretty easily and was able to complete all of the tasks we asked her to do.
 Some interesting things we noticed though, we that at first, when trying to add a task, she clicked the add button (before typing in a task), and then edited the task name after.
 When adding a second task though, she realized she could name the task before adding it.
 After renaming, she also looked at the bottom first for an ok/back button at first, and then realized it was at the top.
 Neither of these things appeared to be a problem for her once she figured it out.
 But, it was interesting seeing where she was expecting things to be.
 This user testing did not reveal any critical flaws we felt we had to deal with right now, but we might try and address some of these things for next lab.